 Bay City News Foundation is growing quickly.

-~ Launched LocalNewsMatters.org as a non-profit, ad-free site for consumers with community news, data reporting, projects, features and partnerships with other non-profit media, including CALmatters and EdSource
+~ Launched LocalNewsMatters.org as a non-profit site for readers with community news, data reporting, projects, features and partnerships with other non-profit media, including CALmatters, EdSource and Solutions Journalism Network.

-~ Published hundreds of stories with fresh items posted daily
+~ Published hundreds of stories, photos, graphs and packages with fresh items posted daily

 ~ Provided coverage of specialized topics such as environment, health, demographics, business, education, arts and entertainment, and statehouse news